dcunited001/dcunited001.github.io/_drafts/speed-of-thought-1-social-physics.md

 While communication networks are converging, (...) people send and receive radically more information.
-In this respect, system is bounded not by how fast data can be transmitted, but by how much data people have have to transmit.
-In this oversimplication, the system
+In this respect, system is bounded not by how fast data can be transmitted, but by how much data people have to transmit.
+In this oversimplication, the system fluctuates: telecom expands, people buy new phones with new apps, they send gifs, telecom removes bandwidth limits, then people figure out they can send videos.

-fluctuates: telecom expands, people buy new phones with new apps, they send gifs, telecom removes bandwidth limits, then people figure out they can send videos.
+###

 When your system is an infinitely dimensional, convoluted non-linear sociophysical system, it reacts with an incomprehensible set of